beaufour/flickr-download/README.md

     flickr_download -k <api key> -s <api secret> -t

-This will save `.flickr_token` containing the authorization.
+This will save `~/.flickr_token` containing the authorization.
 Subsequent calls with `-t` will use the stored token.
 For example using

     flickr_download -k <api key> -s <api secret> -l <USER>